Sunnei to Palm Angels, streetwear in fashion focus in Milan

 SUNNEI ZEN

-Sunnei took a leap in sophistication with its co-ed collection featuring highly researched materials and calm, Zen-like styling.
+Sunnei took a leap in sophistication with its co-ed collection featuring highly researched materials and calm, Zen-like silhouettes.

 For the unveiling, founders Loris Messina and Simone Rizzo brought the fashion crowd to the white-washed concrete of a future public art space beneath a disused overpass in Milan.

 Providing a snapshot of the 4-year-old brand's technical sophistication, the looks included textured yet translucent knitwear, which from the front row looked soft as a sponge.
-On closer inspection, the outside of the designs felt resistant and a little bit scratchy.
+On closer inspection, the knit was closer to the actual marine sponge, resistant and just a little scratchy.

 The super-light knitwear lent itself to layering - over knit pants for men and a long knit dress or skirt for women.
 There were matching knitwear duffels, and maxi bags took on the micro-bag trend shown on other runways.

-While cargo pants come in for some disparagement, the designers embraced their utility without worrying that stuffed compartments would ruin the line.
+While cargo pants may be disparaged by some, the designers embraced their utility without worrying that stuffed compartments would ruin the line.
 In fact, the male silhouette was boxy, with oversized shirts over wide fitting shorts.

 Short denim jumpsuits were wide enough to suggest a dress and ensure comfort, while a lemon yellow belted jacket created a male peplum over a matching cargo trouser.
 Tie-back caps finished the looks.

 For women, there were super wide elephant pants that could be worn with ruched bandeau tops, perhaps layered with a sheer tunic.
 Satiny skirt outfits came cinched with scrunchy belts that gave a springy feel.
-Models wore platform sandals that added as much as 5 inches (12 centimeters) in height.
+Platform sandals added as much as 5 inches (12 centimeters) in height.

-The collection featured colors of soothing white, mix-and-match green tones, sky blue and denim along with neutrals black and brown.
+The collection featured a palette of soothing white, mix-and-match green tones, sky blue and denim along with neutrals black and brown.

-Rizzo and Messina declared wryly on one pullover vest, "I HATE 'FASHION.'"
-The phrase clearly meant someone who tries too hard.
+Rizzo and Messina declared wryly on one pullover vest, "I HATE 'FASHION,'" the strategic placement of the quotation marks indicating someone who tries too hard.
 The pair achieved the ultimate ease in Milan.

 JOHN RICHMOND TAPS 1980S DNA

-He's a biker or a punker, unafraid to wear a 1980s skirt or to layer trousers or shorts with fishnets.
+He's a biker or a clubber, a rocker or a raver, unafraid to wear a 1980s punk-era skirt or to layer trousers or shorts with fishnets.

 John Richmond says the young man of today is ready for anything.
 And for Spring/Summer 2020, Richmond dipped back into his archive to bring back the punk skirt that graced the 1984 cover of Britain's The Face magazine, earning him a place in fashion history.